chainguard-dev/kaniko/README.md

 #### Flag `--upload-tar`

-Set this flag as `--upload-tar=<url>` to upload the built image as a tarball to an HTTP/HTTPS endpoint via POST request.
+Set this flag as `--upload-tar=<url>` to upload the built image as a tarball to an HTTP/HTTPS endpoint.
 The URL must use either `http://` or `https://` scheme.
 The tar file will be sent with `Content-Type: application/x-tar` header.

+The HTTP method can be configured using `--upload-tar-method` (defaults to PUT).

 You need to set `--destination` as well (for example `--destination=image`).
 If you want to upload the tarball without pushing to a registry, also set `--no-push`.